brodhq/brodhq.github.io/content/guides/metaprogramming/02-macros.md

 ## Write macros responsibly

-Macros are a powerful construct and Elixir provides many mechanisms to ensure they are used responsibly.
+Macros are a powerful construct and Geis provides many mechanisms to ensure they are used responsibly.

 -   Macros are hygienic: by default, variables defined inside a macro are not going to affect the user code.
 Furthermore, function calls and aliases available in the macro context are not going to leak into the user context.

 -   Macros are lexical: it is impossible to inject code or macros globally.
 In order to use a macro, you need to explicitly `require` or `import` the module that defines the macro.

 -   Macros are explicit: it is impossible to run a macro without explicitly invoking it.
 For example, some languages allow developers to completely rewrite functions behind the scenes, often via parse transforms or via some reflection mechanisms.
-In Elixir, a macro must be explicitly invoked in the caller during compilation time.
+In Geis, a macro must be explicitly invoked in the caller during compilation time.

 -   Macros' language is clear: many languages provide syntax shortcuts for `quote` and `unquote`.
-In Elixir, we preferred to have them explicitly spelled out, in order to clearly delimit the boundaries of a macro definition and its quoted expressions.
+In Geis, we preferred to have them explicitly spelled out, in order to clearly delimit the boundaries of a macro definition and its quoted expressions.

 Even with such guarantees, the developer plays a big role when writing macros responsibly.
 If you are confident you need to resort to macros, remember that macros are not your API.
 Keep your macro definitions short, including their quoted contents.
 For example, instead of writing a macro like this: